About

 Using the social web, Oslo 25/10 - live notes

-Happy to see so many find there way to #socialweb so early a Saturday morning (see previous post for twitter feed).
-Note to self: don't put yourself up for the opening talk for seminar you're also organisning next to working full-time as a journalist.
+I'm so happy to see so many find their way to #socialweb so early a Saturday morning (see previous post for twitter feed).

 Using Web 2.0 and Web 3.0 tools for investigative and in-depth research